Indispensible to Life

 Currently the "bible" on the subject is a very large tome called "Essentials of Glycobiology" by numerous authors; Varki, Cummings, Esko, Freeze, Hart and Etzler, all pioneers and giants in this emerging field.

-The book is available from Amazon.com and the link below will take you there.
+The book is available from Amazon.com and clicking on the link above or the book's cover will take you there.

 If anyone still thinks sugars are unimportant to life, consider that in natural sugar conjugates, the portion of the molecule comprising the sugar, can vary greatly, from being very minor in amount to being the dominant component.